 Home buyers, particularly first-time home buyers, can get help with closing costs and down payment assistance through state programs.
 The Wisconsin Housing and Economic Development Agency offers down payment and closing cost assistance.
 You can get a low-cost, fixed-rate loan for 10 years to add to your down payment or a 0% second mortgage.

-Clever Partner Agents save home buyers money from the moment who make an offer to when you reach closing.
-Our agents offer $1,000 Home Buyer Rebates to eligible buyers with homes that sell for over $150,000.
-This can be applied to closing costs to save even more.
+Clever Partner Agents save home buyers money from the moment you make an offer to when you reach closing.
+By working with our agents, you may also qualify for Clever Cash Back where you receive up to 0.5% money back, depending on the home purchase price, after the sale is final.
 Reach out to be connected with an agent in Wisconsin today!